wp-plugins/mashsharer/readme.txt

 == Changelog ==

+= 2.2.7 =
+* New: Translate the word "SHARES" via settings
+* Fix: Better english grammar in share buttons settings

 = 2.2.6 =
 * New: New sharebutton logging function for debug mode which stores all requested share counts in wp-content/plugins/mashsharer/logs/